fabrz/react-boilerplate/readme.md

 The `css` within the `assets` folder will contain global css.
 Note that React discourages the usage of global css but I found useful to have a global configuration for `typography & fonts`, `normalize` and `breakpoints`.

+### React CSS Modules

+The Boilerplate uses `React CSS Modules` all of the CSS you will write in a specific component will apply to that compoennt only.
+The global css won't be able to override or interfer with the component's css because we also make use of `classnames`.

+`classnames` will append a prefix to each class name React uses.
+This way the global css won't override or interfer with the component's css.

 ### Fonts

 The `fonts` folder will contain all of the fonts used across the website and they will be compiled from webpack and then modularized in our `bundle.js`.